Color-Blind Safe Data Visualization: Palettes and Patterns

 Tags: color, accessibility, data-visualization

 Color-Blind Safe Data Visualization: Palettes and Patterns Approximately 8% of men and 0.5% of women have some form of color vision deficiency.
 In a company of 200 people, that's 8–16 people who cannot read charts that rely solely on red-green contrast.
 In public-facing visualizations — journalism, public health, government data — the scale is much larger.
 Designing for color-blind users is not a niche accessibility concern.
 It's a basic standard for professional data work.
-This guide covers the types of color blindness, how to test your charts, and which palettes are safe.
-How to Test Your Charts Coblis — Color Blindness Simulator Coblis lets you upload an image and view it simulated through different types of color vision deficiency.
-Upload a screenshot of your chart and check:…
+This guide covers the types of color blindness, how to test your charts, and which palettes are safe. --- Types of Color Vision Deficiency Color blindness is not binary.
+There are several distinct types with different affected spectra: Deuteranopia and Deuteranomaly (Most Common) Deuteranopia: Complete absence of green…

 All articles · theproductguy.in